Lydia McLaughlin Talks ‘Real Housewives Of Orange County’ Season 12 Reunion

 “I hate the reunion!”
 Lydia McLaughlin confessed to Radar Online on July 24.
 “It is a hard day of work and it is scary and terrifying.”

-Once the reunion special begins filming, Lydia McLaughlin and her co-stars will come face-to-face to discuss the things that were said and done during The Real Housewives of Orange County Season 12 and, as McLaughlin explained, she will be forced to defend herself.
+Once the reunion special begins filming, Lydia McLaughlin and her co-stars will come face-to-face to discuss the things that were said and done during The Real Housewives of Orange County Season 12.
+As McLaughlin explained, she will be forced to defend herself.

-Lydia McLaughlin went on to say that while the reunion specials are filled with stress, she prefers “rainbows and butterflies and confetti,” and doesn’t like tearing people to shreds as her co-stars have been known to do during past seasons.
+Lydia McLaughlin went on to say that while the reunion specials are filled with stress, she prefers “rainbows and butterflies and confetti” and doesn’t like tearing people to shreds as her co-stars have been known to do during past seasons.

-Lydia McLaughlin is just a few episodes in on the 12th season of The Real Housewives of Orange County but already, she has faced major issues with Shannon Beador.
+Lydia McLaughlin is just a few episodes into the 12th season of The Real Housewives of Orange County, but already, she has faced major issues with Shannon Beador.
 As fans will remember, McLaughlin butted heads with Beador after comparing her to their co-star Vicki Gunvalson, who is a friend of McLaughlin’s but an enemy of Beador’s.

 Lydia McLaughlin also told Radar Online that she definitely wishes some of the moments of Season 12 hadn’t happened and noted that she was nervous to watch the show continue and see what she has said to her co-stars.